gornes/IntroToDS/doc/section2.rst

    *Top left:* normal probability plot of the residuals and *top right:* residuals distribution.
-The residuals are distributed now following more closely the shape of a Gaussian, and less outliers are visibles; *Bottom left* shows the residuals versus the predicted ridership, and *bottom right* just the residuals following the order on which the observed values are reported.
+The residuals are distributed now following more closely the shape of a Gaussian, and less outliers are visible; *Bottom left* shows the residuals versus the predicted ridership, and *bottom right* just the residuals following the order on which the observed values are reported.